f5devcentral/f5-ci-docs/docs/cilium/cilium-bigip-info.rst

    * the tunnel VNI key is set to ``2``
       VNI 2 is reserved identity ID in Cilium representing world traffic
    * BIG-IP requires static route setup to Cilium managed pod CIDR network BIG-IP tunnel subnet should be OUTSIDE OF POD CIDR network, it may cause conflicts if a node podCIDR overlap with BIG-IP tunnel subnet
+      DO NOT CREATE DUMMY NODE FOR BIGIP IN K8S CLUSTER

 .. code-block:: bash